steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 - [Get the app](https://itunes.apple.com/us/app/movement-watch-tracker/id1329445157), or tell a watch lover friend.
 - Ask a questions or comments on [Hacker News] or Twitter (<a title="Twitter" href="https://twitter.com/steadicat">steadicat</a>).
 - Check out the full code [on GitHub].
+- See the training data an try out the test UI [here](/pytorch-and-coreml-test-ui/).
 - Come up with one problem in your app that you can realistically solve with neural networks.
 - Follow me on Twitter: <a title="Twitter" href="https://twitter.com/steadicat">steadicat</a>: more posts like are coming, and I will announce them there.
 - [Hire me] as a consultant.
 I specialize in React, React Native, and ML work.